Utah State vs. Wyoming NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Utah State's games this season have gone over 52.5 points five of 10 times.

-- Wyoming has combined with its opponents to score more than 52.5 points in two games this season.
+- Utah State has combined with its opponents to put up more than 52.5 points in five of 10 games this season.

-- The two teams combine to average 55.4 points per game, 2.9 more than the over/under in this contest.
+- Saturday's over/under is 2.9 points lower than the two team's combined 55.4 points per game average.

-- This contest's total is 4.8 points above the 47.7 these two squads combine to allow per game this season.
+- This contest's over/under is 4.8 points greater than the 47.7 these two squads combine to surrender per game this season.

-- Aggies games this season feature an average total of 62.7 points, a number 10.2 points higher than Saturday's over/under.

 - In 2021, games involving the Cowboys have averaged a total of 46.9 points, 5.6 fewer than this game's set over/under.